The Best California Photography Locations

 • Yosemite National Park

-The deserts of Southern California are a great place to start your photographic journey.
-From the dry yet colorful landscapes of Joshua Tree National Park to the rugged beauty of Anza Borrego Desert State Park, you can find stunning scenes that captivate any photographer.
+The deserts of Southern California are a great place to start your journey.
+From the dry yet colorful landscapes of Joshua Tree National Park to the rugged beauty of Anza Borrego Desert State Park, you can find scenes that captivate anyone.
 The nearby Mojave Desert is home to Death Valley National Park, where unique formations such as the Mesquite Flat Sand Dunes and the Badwater Basin salt flats exist.

-The mountain ranges of California offer an equally stunning array of photographic opportunities.
+The mountain ranges offer an equally wide array of opportunities.
 The Sierra Nevada Mountains are home to Yosemite National Park, which is known for its towering granite formations, majestic waterfalls and beautiful meadows.
-The Sequoia and Kings Canyon National Parks boast some of the world’s largest trees, while the San Bernardino Mountains provide breathtaking views of the surrounding desert landscape.
+Sequoia and Kings Canyon National Parks boast some of the world’s largest trees, while the San Bernardino Mountains provide great views of the surrounding desert landscape.

 error: Content is protected !!